 Facilities

 The campground offers a variety of sites, including equestrian, group and family sites.
-Shady Lane (SHRV) sites have electric, sewer and water hookups; Sandy Beach sites have electric hookups only; North Shore family sites are primitive without hookups.
-Most equestrian sites have electric hookups.
+Shady Lane (SHRV) sites have electric and water hookups; Sandy Beach sites have electric and water connections; North Shore family sites are basic campsites with community water spigots scattered through the area and no electrical connections.
+Most equestrian sites have electric and water connections at the campsites.
 Picnic tables, grills, campfire rings and lantern posts are provided, as are flush toilets, warm showers and drinking water.
 Picnic pavilions are on-site.
 Horse corrals are located within the equestrian area.

 Natural Features